pplam/favicon_getter/README.md

 Favicon Getter
 ==========

-A small library that get favicon url of given url
+A small library that gets favicon url of given url

 ## Installation